nikhilbarge/infra-operator/README.md

 Follwing are the commands to build and deploy Operator

- - To run the operator locally use
+  To run the operator locally use

     make install && make run ENABLE_WEBHOOKS=false WATCH_NAMESPACE=default

- - To create and push docker image use
+  To create and push docker image use

-    make docker-push  IMG=<Your Repository>/<Image Name>:<Tag>
+    make docker-push  IMG=<Your Repository>:<Tag>